5 Emerging Data Privacy Trends in 2025

 For the most part, businesses gather employee data without too much thought.
 Sure, some data is obviously private, like employee social security numbers, but other than that, businesses can pretty much do what they want with employee data—right?

-Not according to laws like the GDPR and CPRA.
-Under these and other data privacy laws, businesses have to treat employee data with the same level of regard as consumer data.
+Not according to laws like Europe's General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CPRA).
+Under these and other privacy laws, businesses have to treat employee data with the same level of regard as consumer data.
 Essentially, personal information is personal information, no matter whether it belongs to a prospect, employee, customer, or client.
+Companies must keep data safe.

 If you’re feeling confused, you’re not alone.
-Here is everything you need to know to be compliant with employee data protection.
+Here is everything you need to know to comply with employee data protection.

-Employee data protection refers to taking security measures to safeguard employees’ personal data and ensuring the data can’t be accessed by a third party without the employee’s consent.
+Employee data protection refers to taking security measures to safeguard employees’ information and ensuring the data can’t be accessed by a third party without the employee’s consent.

-Exactly what records you need to keep varies from country to country and regulation from regulation.
+Exactly what data must be kept varies from country to country and regulation from regulation.
 In the U.S., for instance, the Age Discrimination in Employment Act requires businesses to retain payroll records for three years.
 Any personal information contained within those records must then be protected if you’re to comply with data privacy laws.
 While that data is still in your hands, you must protect it.

-Nobody wants to be out of compliance, but it’s often difficult to know where to start.
+Nobody wants to be out of compliance, but it’s often difficult to know where to start protecting your employee data.
 Some measures you can adopt include:

-The GDPR took data protection to a whole new level.
+The data protection law took data protection to a whole new level.
 And it doesn’t differentiate between external data subjects (e.g., customers, website visitors, app users) and internal ones (employees).
 To be compliant, you’ll need to consider several aspects.

 You may also consider hiring a data protection officer (DPO).
 Many companies subject to the GDPR will be required to hire a DPO—specifically, all companies with more than 250 employees must hire a DPO, and any company that processes data on a large scale must hire a DPO.